asuresh213/Parameter-Estimation-for-ODEs.jl/README.md

 # Parameter estimation models using Julia

 This project was done as a part of a summer research internship conducted under the supervision of Dr. Yaroslav Molkov.
-The project was centered around creating various forward models to serve as datasets for parameter estimation models powered by Neural ODEs and genetic algorithm
+The goal of the summer research project was to learn the Julia programming language, and use it to rewrite parts of existing C++ code as a fully differentiable program; and while doing so include various aspects of artificial learning.
+My part of the project was centered around creating various forward models to serve as datasets for a toy parameter estimation models powered by Neural ODEs and genetic algorithm.

 # Folders
 ## Forward_data

-The forward data folder consists of various well known models like a simple linear model, the Fithugh-Nagumo model, LotkaVolterra systems, Lorenz oscillator, three body simulator and some more.
+The forward data folder consists of various well known models like a simple linear model, the Fithugh-Nagumo model, Lotka-Volterra systems, Lorenz oscillator, three body simulator and some more.
 The data produced can be catered to user-defined or randomized initial conditions with a way to opt for stochastic solutions.

 ## Parameter Estimation